turingschool/curriculum/source/projects/process_artist.markdown

 * Erases with brushes via the keyboard + mouse
 * Clears the canvas via the keyboard

-We'll build the project in several iteration so we can get one piece working at a time.
+We'll build the project in several iterations so we can get one piece working at a time.

 ## Iteration 0: Background